davicostaarruda/Career-Plan/Career Plan.md

         -	Redis.
         -	New Relic.

 •	Certifications (2):

-    >
+    > Any of:
-        -   Any of C# / .Net.
+        -   C# / .Net.
-    	-   Any of SQL Server.
+    	-   SQL Server.
-        -  Any of AWS.
+        -   AWS.

 •	Extracurricular courses:

     > English Conversation (Stay close to fluency):
         -	KNN Languages.
         -	Free4Talk (https://www.free4talk.com/).

 •	Personal Projects:

-    >
+    > Backend:
         -	Improve and adjust for the real case of the customer.